-Common Interest Development. -A condominium, community apartment project, planned development or stock cooperative, as provided by California Civil Code Section 1351, where individually-owned housing units are located together on a parcel or within a building that is owned in common by all owners of individual units.
+Common Interest Development.
+A condominium, community apartment project, planned development or stock cooperative, as provided by California Civil Code Section 1351, where individually-owned housing units are located together on a parcel or within a building that is owned in common by all owners of individual units.

-Community Apartment Project. -A development in which an undivided interest in land is coupled with the right of exclusive occupancy of any apartment located thereon; as defined in Business and Professions Code Section 11004 and Civil Code Section 1351(d).
+Community Apartment Project.
+A development in which an undivided interest in land is coupled with the right of exclusive occupancy of any apartment located thereon; as defined in Business and Professions Code Section 11004 and Civil Code Section 1351(d).

-Community Centers (land use).-This land use consists of multi-purpose meeting and recreational facilities that are designed to enhance public recreational access and visitor-serving opportunities, and typically consist of one or more meeting or multi-purpose rooms, kitchen and/or outdoor barbecue facilities, that are available for use by various groups for such activities as meetings, parties, receptions, dances, etc.
+Community Centers (land use).
+This land use consists of multi-purpose meeting and recreational facilities that are designed to enhance public recreational access and visitor-serving opportunities, and typically consist of one or more meeting or multi-purpose rooms, kitchen and/or outdoor barbecue facilities, that are available for use by various groups for such activities as meetings, parties, receptions, dances, etc.

-Community Garden (land use). -This land use consists of public or private gardening for non-commercial neighborhood or community use where there is usually a formal or informal sharing of cultivation and maintenance responsibilities. -Unlike parks and playgrounds, where plantings are often ornamental and ecological, community gardens emphasize planting of -vegetables and -agricultural crops.
+Community Garden (land use).
+This land use consists of public or private gardening for non-commercial neighborhood or community use where there is usually a formal or informal sharing of cultivation and maintenance responsibilities.
+Unlike parks and playgrounds, where plantings are often ornamental and ecological, community gardens emphasize planting of vegetables and agricultural crops.

 Community Plan.
-A planning document which sets forth goals, objectives, policies, and programs to address specific issues related to a particular unincorporated community. -Community Plans are considered part of the Marin Countywide Plan.
+A planning document which sets forth goals, objectives, policies, and programs to address specific issues related to a particular unincorporated community.
+Community Plans are considered part of the Marin Countywide Plan.

-Completeness Determination.-The -review -of -a -land -use -permit -application -and -all -supporting materials to determine whether the submittal includes all information and materials required by the Agency to analyze a proposed development's compliance with the relevant standard of review.
+Completeness Determination.
+The review of a land use permit application and all supporting materials to determine whether the submittal includes all information and materials required by the Agency to analyze a proposed development's compliance with the relevant standard of review.

-Concrete, Gypsum, and Plaster Products (land use). -This land use consists of the manufacture of bulk concrete, concrete building block, brick and all types of precast and prefab concrete products.
-Also includes ready-mix concrete batch plants, lime manufacturing, and the manufacture of gypsum products, -such -as plasterboard. -A -retail -ready-mix -concrete -operation -as -an -incidental -use -in conjunction with a building materials outlet is defined under "Building Material Stores."
+Concrete, Gypsum, and Plaster Products (land use).
+This land use consists of the manufacture of bulk concrete, concrete building block, brick and all types of precast and prefab concrete products.
+Also includes ready-mix concrete batch plants, lime manufacturing, and the manufacture of gypsum products, such as plasterboard.
+A retail ready-mix concrete operation as an incidental use in conjunction with a building materials outlet is defined under "Building Material Stores."

-Conditional Use. -A land use allowed in the applicable zoning district by Title 22, Article V (Zoning Districts and Allowable Land uses) which is not otherwise permitted in that district, but which may be permitted by the County through a Use Permit under conditions set forth in the Development Codethis Coastal Zoning Code or Title 22.
-County decisions on Coastal Development Permits allowing such uses are appealable to the California Coastal Commission.
-See Section 20.70.080.B.1 (Appealable Development for Appeal of Coastal Development Permit Decisions)
+Conditional Use.
+A land use allowed in the applicable zoning district by Article V (Zoning Districts and Allowable Land uses) which is not otherwise permitted in that district, but which may be permitted by the County through a Use Permit under conditions set forth in the Development Code.
+County decisions on Coastal Permits allowing such uses are appealable to the California Coastal Commission.
+[See Section 22.70.080.B.1 for Appeal of Coastal Permit Decisions